dwyl/sendemail/README.md

 #### Mailgun

-When you first sign up, Mailgun will provide a sandbox domain, which you can send from to test your integration.
+When you first sign up, Mailgun will provide a sandbox domain, from which you can send to test your integration.
 While in this sandbox, without a verified domain, you are limited to *300 emails per day*

-Moreover, while you can send from any email address, you can send TO only verified email addresses (requires a manual email verification step with the inbox owner)
+Moreover, while using your sandbox domain, you can send from any email address, but you can send to authorized email addresses ONLY (in your Mailgun dashboard, under your sandbox domain's settings, add the recipient address to the domain's "Authorized Recipients" list; an invitation will then be sent, requiring manual verification, to the inbox owner).

 Once you're happy with your integration, you'll need to do the following: